elalish/manifold/README.md

 ## About the author

-This library is by [Emmett Lalish](https://elalish.blogspot.com/).
+This library was started by [Emmett Lalish](https://elalish.blogspot.com/).
 I am currently a Google employee and this is my 20% project, not an official Google project.
 At my day job I'm the maintainer of [\<model-viewer\>](https://modelviewer.dev/).
 I was the first employee at a 3D video startup, [Omnivor](https://www.omnivor.io/), and before that I worked on 3D printing at Microsoft, including [3D Builder](https://www.microsoft.com/en-us/p/3d-builder/9wzdncrfj3t6?activetab=pivot%3Aoverviewtab).
 Originally an aerospace engineer, I started at a small DARPA contractor doing seedling projects, one of which became [Sea Hunter](https://en.wikipedia.org/wiki/Sea_Hunter).
 I earned my doctorate from the University of Washington in control theory and published some [papers](https://www.researchgate.net/scientific-contributions/75011026_Emmett_Lalish).